clemente-lab/mmeds-meta/docs/DevelopersGuide.md

 This file contains the authentication information for accounts on Minerva.
 The version of this file that get uploaded to github is a dummy version that doesn't contain the actual account info.
 The real version stays on minerva, with a backup of it in the base directory of the MMEDs allocation.

 ### logger.py
 This file contains the mmeds Logger class.
-It takes advantage of the built in python logging libratry.
+It takes advantage of the built in python logging library.
 The log levels it implements are `info`, `debug`, `warning`, and `error`.
 This can likely be improved in the future.

 ### spawn.py
 This file contains the Watcher class and associated functionality.
 The Watcher class inherits from a Python Manager class as